george-studenko/Trivia-API/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.

-- Errors: 404 if the requested category does not exist {'1' : "Science",
+{'1' : "Science",
 '2' : "Art",
 '3' : "Geography",